codecov/codecov-action/README.md

 ## Usage

 To integrate Codecov with your Actions pipeline, specify the name of this repository with a tag number as a `step` within your `workflow.yml` file.
-This Action also requires you to [provide an upload token](https://docs.codecov.io/docs/frequently-asked-questions#section-where-is-the-repository-upload-token-found-) from [codecov.io](https://www.codecov.io) (tip: in order to avoid exposing your token, store it as a `secret`).
+If you have a private repository, this Action also requires you to [provide an upload token](https://docs.codecov.io/docs/frequently-asked-questions#section-where-is-the-repository-upload-token-found-) from [codecov.io](https://www.codecov.io) (tip: in order to avoid exposing your token, store it as a `secret`).
 Optionally, you can choose to include up to four additional inputs to customize the upload context.
+For public repositories, no token is needed

 Inside your `.github/workflows/workflow.yml` file: